 Can you sum up the essence of the book?

 B: I guess it was really this idea of a love of fanzines.
 And a fanzine, to me, is something you do cheaply and because you love it and you're into it.
 And it's totally independent and it's yours and that's why you're doing it.
 Because you're not compromising.
 And maybe no one else wants to hear you but you're putting it out there anyway.
 And I like that sense of chaos.
 I can sort of relate to that, in a way.
-I'm a kind of scrappy, kind of person like that.
+I'm a kind of scrappy person like that.